Jeju Province: Matriarchical family structure and haenyeo

-Bangsatap are small, round towers made of many stones.
-There are many Bangsataps and they are visible in the countryside in Jeju.
-People usually pile up many stones, making a shape like a tower in order to protect themselves from bad luck in their village.
-They built Bangsatap according to the theory of divination because they believe that geography is very important in choosing the right place for them.
-It is also a good example to demonstrate religious belief in Jeju island because it is an object in which people put faith: people put a rice paddle inside the Bangsatap to gather as much money as possible, as well as an iron pot to overcome disaster and fight fire in their village.
-Nobody knows that when the Bangsatap was built over the year previous.

 Controversies

-Cheju/Jeju Naval Base
+Jeju Naval Base

-In 1993 the Republic of Korea (ROK) began planning a naval base on Jeju Island.
+In 1993, South Korea began planning a naval base on Jeju Island.
 In June 2007, Gangjeong, a village on the southern coast of the island, was selected as the site of the $970 million naval base.
 Construction started in Gangjeong village in 2007, with planned completion by 2011.
 The base was designed to be a mixed military-commercial port similar to those in Sydney and Hawaii, that could accommodate 20 warships and three submarines, as well as two civilian cruise ships displacing up to 150,000 tons.
 Its official name is the Jeju Civilian-Military Complex Port.
 Jeju residents, environmentalists, and opposition parties opposed the construction claiming that environmental hazards will damage the "Island of Peace" designated as such by the government.
 Villagers have protested and filed lawsuits to try to block construction and have widely publicized their opposition.
 The protests caused delays in the construction.
 The base was completed in 2016.